SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Setting_up_Azure_Active_Directory_Domain_Services.md

 # Setting up Azure Active Directory Domain Services

-The recommended way to connect your DataMiner System with Microsoft Entra ID is via SAML.
+The recommended way to connect your DataMiner System with Microsoft Entra ID (formerly known as Azure AD) is via SAML.
 See [Configuring external authentication via an identity provider using SAML](xref:Configuring_external_authentication_via_an_identity_provider_using_SAML).
 However, if this is not possible, you also have the possibility to connect via LDAP.
 To do so, you will first need to deploy the Azure AD Domain Services and then configure the DNS servers.

 ### Deploying the Azure AD DS